Gauss sums and the maximum cliques in generalized Paley graphs of square order: Background and overview of the paper

+For our purpose, we should instead consider the finite field analog of Conjecture \ref{PC}.
+The case $\delta>1/2$ has been confirmed by Theorem \ref{t1.3}.
+However, as Chung \cite{Chung} remarked, the case $\delta< 1/2$ will no longer hold due to subfield obstructions.
+For example, if $A=B$ are proper subfields of $\F_q$, and $\chi$ is a non-trivial multiplicative character such that $\chi|_A$ is trivial, then inequality \eqref{Paleya} fails to hold.

-To see the connection between Paley Graph Conjecture and the cliques of (generalized) Paley graphs, we consider a subset of vertices $A \subset \F_p$ in the $d$-Paley graph $GP(p,d)$.
-Let $\chi$ be a Dirichlet character modulo $p$ with order $d$.
-It is easy to verify that $A$ forms a clique if and only if $\chi(a-b)=1$ for any $a,b \in A$ such that $a \neq b$.
-Thus we see estimates of the form \eqref{f:def_sum} are closely related to the clique number of generalized Paley graphs.
-In particular, we can apply Theorem \ref{t1.3} to recover Theorem \ref{trivial_ub} and we will see that Theorem \ref{main2} is a refined version of Theorem \ref{t1.3}; the proof of these theorems will be given in Section \ref{prep}.
+To see the connection between the Paley Graph Conjecture and the clique number of generalized Paley graphs, we associated a $d$-Paley graph $GP(q,d)$ with a multiplicative character in $\F_q$ with order $d$.
+In particular, we can apply Theorem \ref{t1.3} to recover Theorem \ref{trivial_ub}.